Theatre Forum is now Performing Arts Forum

 Join us at Dolan’s for evening food, a DJ, and chats.
 Please use the entrance on St Alphonsus Street.

-As part of The Gathering, you’re invited to a special morning visit to the Irish Aerial Creation Centre (IACC)—Ireland’s national home for aerial dance and home to its founding company, Fidget Feet Aerial Dance.
+Attendees are invited to a special morning visit to the Irish Aerial Creation Centre (IACC)—Ireland’s national home for aerial dance and home to its founding company, Fidget Feet Aerial Dance.
 Located in Corbally, Co.
 Clare, just a short journey from Limerick city, the IACC offers a unique insight into aerial arts in Ireland.
-There is no cost to attend, and luggage can be brought on the bus and stored safely at the Lime Tree Theatre after the event.
 Places are limited to 30.
 Sign-up here.

 Lime Tree Theatre